-• cli.go
+• cmd/tapestry/main.go

 This is a Go program that serves as a console for interacting with Tapestry, creating nodes, and querying state on the local node.
 We have kept the CLI simple but you are welcome to improve it as you see fit.